Last updated on May 14th, 2022 at 04:45 pm

-This post publishes Frequently Asked Questions on Flip-Flops Sequential Circuit.
-Also, find answers to these FAQs related to Flip-Flops.
+This post covers Flip-Flop Sequential Circuit in detail with the help of a set of questions on the fundamentals of Flip-flop.
+Also, find answers to these.
 We hope, the Students who are interested to learn digital electronics and preparing for exams like GATE will find this post useful.

 Calculate the frequency of a 4-bit ripple counter, if the period of waveform at the last flip-flop is 64 microseconds.

 In a 4-bit ripple counter, four flip-flops (FF0to FF3) are used.
 The input frequency of flip-flopFF0 is f and its output waveform frequency is f/2 which is applied as input of FF1.

 Consequently, the output waveform frequency of FF1 is f/4 which is used as input of FF2.
 Then output waveform frequency of FF2 is f/8 which is used as input of FF3.

 Therefore, the output waveform frequency of FF3 is f/16 and the time period is T=1/frequency=16/f.

 Since the time period of the last flip-flop (FF3) is 64 microseconds,